gr8manbir/Manbir_den/Self_Driving_Car/Car_RoadLanes/CarND-LaneLines-P1/writeup.md

 The second one is a bit more complex
 ![Bit more complex][image2]

-![HSV image][image3]

 My pipeline consists of the following steps using CV2.

-	1. Taking an image file and converting it from RGB to grayscale and HSV.
+	a.
+Taking an image file and converting it from RGB to grayscale and HSV.
 	The grayscale helped in discovering white lanes and HSV is better( not necessary ) for yellow lanes Following is the output of HSV image

 ![HSV image][image3]

-	2. Merging the grayscale image and HSV image so that we have one combined image with both white and yellow lanes.
+	b.
+Merging the grayscale image and HSV image so that we have one combined image with both white and yellow lanes.
 	After this I applied Gaussian blur.
 This helps in removing noise( ultimately less wobbly lanes )

-	3. The output image of gaussian blur is subjected to canny edge detection to identify edges.
+	c.
+The output image of gaussian blur is subjected to canny edge detection to identify edges.

-	4. Since we are only interested in the region of the image which describes lanes, the output of canny edge detection is masked over a rectangular polygon.
+	d.
+Since we are only interested in the region of the image which describes lanes, the output of canny edge detection is masked over a rectangular polygon.
 The resultant image is shown below:

 ![Masked][image4]